 Weight: Standard: 45 to 70 pounds; miniature: 15 to 18 pounds; toy: 5 to 9 pounds

 Physical Characteristics: Curly, dense, single-layer coat; may be one of many solid colors, including white, black, gray, brown, and apricotContinue to 9 of 10 below.

 Hundreds of years ago, the vizsla was prized among the Maygar hunting tribes of Hungary.
 The breed became indispensable thanks to its unsurpassable pace and endurance when tracking quarry.
 These days, these qualities are what make vizslas popular running companions.
 The breed also tends to be eager to please and affectionate.
 But vizslas are notorious chewers and might turn to this activity if they aren't getting enough exercise or stimulation.

 Physical Characteristics: Muscular build; russet-colored short, smooth, dense coat

 The Weimaraner is another athletic hunting breed with a scorching turn of pace.
 These dogs are known for their vigor, loyalty, and trainability.
 But they can be rather mischievous, so they need lots of mental and physical enrichment to keep them entertained and channel their energy.
 Plus, they're another breed that likes to chew and can destroy household items if left bored and unsupervised.

 Weight: 70 to 85 pounds

-Physical Characteristics: Strong-bodied, streamlined with a short, smooth mouse gray or silver-gray coat; strong head with dropped ears
+Physical Characteristics: Muscular build; short, smooth mouse gray or silver gray coat; blocky head with large dropped ears